Posted by Ministry Voice | Jun 29, 2021 | Bible Study, Churches, Discipleship, Leadership, Sermons

 “If the Son, therefore, shall make you free, ye shall be free indeed.”

-The truth is, that true freedom can only be found in Christ.
-And just like what John 8:36 is saying, if the Son, meaning Jesus, will set us free, then we shall be freed.
+The truth is that true freedom can only be found in Christ.
+And just like what John 8:36 says, if the Son, meaning Jesus, will set us free, then we shall be freed.
 Why?
 Jesus Christ has always been God’s answer to our loss of freedom.

-When Jesus began His ministry on earth.
-He announced that He was the one that God’s people had been waiting for.
+When Jesus began His ministry on earth, he announced He was the one God’s people had been waiting for.
 He did so by reading a particular message from the book of Isaiah.

 “And the scroll of the prophet Isaiah was given to him.
 He unrolled the scroll and found the place where it was written,